 Withdrawal from the University

 Students planning to withdraw from the University are highly encouraged to meet with an advisor in the Office of Graduate Student Affairs to discuss the consequences of withdrawal upon your academic future at USF and/or other universities.
-Petition to Withdraw forms are available at One Stop Enrollment and Financial Services, the Office of Graduate Student Affairs, or on-line at http://myusf.usfca.edu/onestop.
-The withdrawal becomes final only when the completed form or an intention to withdraw has been filed with the One Stop Enrollment and Financial Services Office.
+Petition to Withdraw forms are available on-line, at the Student Enrollment Services Office, or the Office of Graduate Student Affairs.
+The withdrawal becomes final only when the completed form or an intention to withdraw has been filed with the Student Enrollment Services Office.
 Completed withdrawal forms must be received by One Stop before 5:00 p.m. on the census date.

 Students who simply absent themselves from class without providing appropriate notice of intention to withdraw will have failing grades (F) posted to their records.
 Withdrawal from the University must occur on or before the last day to withdraw from classes for any semester.
 For the summer term, a withdrawal applies only to those programs that require a summer enrollment.

 Students mailing their withdrawal notification should send it by certified mail to:

 San Francisco, CA 94117-1080